EU authorities seize 23 tons of cocaine in biggest ever haul | DW | 24.02.2021

 The customs officials ordered for the containers to be unloaded.
 They found that "beyond a layer of genuine goods packed just behind the container door, numerous tin cans were in fact filled with other goods."

-In all some 16 tonnes of cocaine were eventually found in over 1,700 tin cans.
+In all some 16 tons of cocaine were eventually found in more than 1,700 tin cans.

 Each contained eight cocaine packages weighing more than 9 kilograms each.

-Joint investigations into the stash led authorities to swoop on another 7.2 tonnes in cocaine at the port of Antwerp in Belgium, German customs said.
+Joint investigations into the stash led authorities to find another 7.2 metric tons in cocaine at the port of Antwerp in Belgium, German customs said.

 The stash in Belgium was hidden in a container full of wooden blocks, investigators said.